direpromise/CookiesVisionModpack/README.md

 - [@ChocoloateCookies](https://github.com/direpromise)

 ## 💬 Support or Contact

+If you experience a major bug, please try to do a fresh install of the modpack, some configs might get broken after a major release/update.

 For inquiries, suggestions, or assistance, feel free to use our via [Github](https://github.com/direpromise/CookiesVisionModpack) repository.